 He offered to take him into our house and pay for him to learn how to be a cricketer.
 They were delighted.
 As a result, Amarnath was brought up as a member of our family.
 So I asked Jimmy Rana to travel with me to the old city, and walk with me from Amarnath’s childhood home (where he had lived with his paternal grandparents) in the old Hindu quarter of Lahore to his new home with the Rana family in a side street near neighboring Mochi Gate.

-The distance was scarcely 200 yards and took us five minutes through crowded streets.
+The distance was barely 200 yards and took us five minutes through crowded streets.
 Amarnath’s home (in what is now the flourishing Shah Alam market) no longer exists.
-Like almost all the buildings in the old Hindu quarter, it was burnt down at the time of Partition.
+Like almost all the buildings in the old Hindu quarter, it was burned down at the time of partition.

 Jimmy Rana told me that the Hindus were well-armed and held out for many days against the encircling Muslim mobs.
 Eventually, however, the killers broke in and inflicted terrible bloodshed, using cans of kerosene to burn down the quarter, including the house where young Amarnath had been raised.

-By then Lala Amarnath was at his training camp in Poona, captain designates for the 1947–48 India tour of Australia.
+By then, Lala Amarnath was at his training camp in Poona, the captain designate for the 1947–48 India tour of Australia.
 All this lay in an unimaginable future when Amarnath went to live with his new patrons in the early 1920s.
 His new family resided in a distinguished townhouse: it is still there, though dilapidated and marked for demolition.

 There were no cars, no telephones, and no secrets.
 The very rich traveled by tonga.
-Everybody else walked.
-If you wanted to leave a message you went to your local barber and he would pass it on (the barber would also carry out circumcisions).
-Amarnath was not the only great cricketer sponsored by the Ranas.
+Everyone else walked.
+If you wanted to leave a message, you went to your local barber, and he would pass it on (the barber would also carry out circumcisions).
+Amarnath was not the only great cricketer to be sponsored by the Ranas.
 Jimmy Rana told me that the others included Amir Elahi, the leading leg break and googly bowler of the interwar era.

-He was to accompany Amarnath on the disastrous 1936 tour of England, and ten years later was a member of Amarnath’s team that toured Australia.
+He was to accompany Amarnath on the disastrous 1936 tour of England, and ten years later, he was a member of Amarnath’s team that toured Australia.
 In 1952, aged forty-four, he played five Tests against Amarnath’s India as a member of Kardar’s touring party.
 Naturally, Lala Amarnath played for Crescent, the Rana family club.
-Crescent was the most dynamic team in Lahore, a product of the city’s bustling middle classes.
-Its bitter rival was Mamdot, a team built around princely power which included such great players as Jahangir Khan.
+Crescent was the most dynamic team in Lahore, a product of the city’s bustling middle class.
+Its bitter rival was Mamdot, a team built around princely power that included such great players as Jahangir Khan.

 Mamdot reflected the style of the feudal clubs which dominated in the earliest period of Lahori cricket, during the first decades of the twentieth century.
 During the later stages of World War Two, Zulfiqar Ali Bhutto, future president of Pakistan, is said to have played for Mamdot.90 Crescent was more urban, insurgent, and allied to the rising Muslim League.
 Many of its players had studied at Islamia College.91 Indeed the competition between the two great Lahorite clubs mirrored the epic contests between Government and Islamia College.
 Like many other clubs, Crescent played at Minto Park, just outside the city walls.